aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/eps/_index.md

 ﻿---
-title: Convert from EPS to other formats Via .NET
+title: Convert from EPS(Encapsulated PostScript Language) to other formats Via .NET image API
 weight: 3920
 url: /net/conversion/from/eps
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging you can easily convert from EPS to other formats
+description: Using Aspose.Imaging for .NET you can easily convert from EPS(Encapsulated PostScript Language) to other formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from EPS Via .NET" h2="Convert from EPS to other formats" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Image Files Conversion from EPS(Encapsulated PostScript Language) Via .NET image API" h2="Convert from Encapsulated PostScript Language to other formats using Aspose.Imaging API" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from EPS" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from EPS(Encapsulated PostScript Language)" %}}
 Aspose.Imaging allows automate a lot of conversions from EPS to other formats on .NET platform.
+FIles with EPS extension essentially describe an Encapsulated PostScript language program that describes the appearance of a single page.
+The name "Encapsulated" because it can be included or encapsulated in another PostScript language page description.
+This script based file format may contain any combination of text, graphics and images.
+EPS files may include a bitmap preview image encapsulated inside for display by applications that can open such files.
+EPS files can be converted to standard image formats such as JPG, PNG, TIFF and PDF using different applications e.g. Adobe Illustrator, Photoshop and PaintShop Pro.
+Because of a security vulnerability in EPS files, Office 2016, Office 2013, Office 2010, and Office 365 have turned off the ability to insert EPS files into Office documents.
 <br/>
-Full list of supported conversions:
+Full list of supported conversions from EPS:
 {{% /blocks/products/pf/feature-page-section %}}
 <div class="container-fluid productfamilypage bg-gray">
     <div class="convertypes bg-gray agp-content section">